Oregon Hazelnuts ABOUT

 - Hazelnut trees can produce until over 100 years of age.

 - The hazelnut is unique in that it blooms and pollinates in the middle of winter.
 Wind carries the pollen from yellow catkins to a tiny red flower, where it stays dormant until June, when the nut begins to form.

 - The nuts mature during the summer months, turning from green to shades of hazel nestled in a protective husk, and are harvested in late September or October after they have fallen to the ground.

 - In 1858, the first cultured hazelnut tree was planted in Oregon by retired Hudson’s Bay Company employee, Sam Strictland in Scottsburg.

 - In 1903, George Dorris of Springfield started the first commercial orchard with more than 200 Barcelona hazelnut trees.
 Barcelona is the most prominent variety grown in Oregon today.
 The Dorris Ranch is now a living history filbert farm with thousands of visitors annually.

-The growers of hazelnuts have a history of being very long-term thinkers.
-The idea of an industry office that would house different entities with overarching goals goes back to 1949.
-The office is home to the Hazelnut Marketing Board, the Oregon Hazelnut Commission, the Nut Growers Society of Oregon, Washington and British Columbia, and the Associated Oregon Hazelnut Industries.
+The Oregon Hazelnut Industry Office is home to the Hazelnut Marketing Board, the Oregon Hazelnut Commission, the Nut Growers Society of Oregon, Washington and British Columbia, and the Associated Oregon Hazelnut Industries.
 Each is responsible for different projects and each is funded by grower or processor dollars.